Paddling the South Fork of the Catawba

 The South Fork Catawba River is west of the Catawba River and merges with the Catawba at Lake Wylie near the South Carolina boarder.
 The river offers miles of natural landscapes, with great fishing and paddling opportunities.
 The easiest an most popular trip is 5.5 miles from the Catawba Lands Conservancy access near Spencer Mountain to the R.Y.
 McAden River Access take out point (just below I-85).
 Under normal flow conditions, this trip takes approximately 2 hours.

 The South Fork River Blueway has a number of boat launches located along its course.
 The northern most put-in is located in Spencer Mountain and is maintained by Catawba Lands Conservancy.
-This access is by permit only.
+There is a gate on this access area and sometimes access is by permit only.
 A permit can be requested by contacting the Catawba Lands Conservancy (See information below).
 The access is located at 200 Stanley-Spencer Mountain Road in Spencer Mountain, NC.

 Other available launch locations include: